-How to Become a Keynote Speaker: 3 Steps to Starting Your Speaking Career
+How to Become a Keynote Speaker: 3 Steps to Start Your Speaking Career

 Have you ever thought about how to become a keynote speaker?
 You probably have, as many think of becoming a keynote speaker as the ultimate symbol of success in their industry.
 First, we’ll define keynote speaker, and then we’ll discuss three simple steps for you to follow and become a keynote speaker.